-Lymphomas are the most common group of cancers in teenagers and young adults (15–24 years old) and the third most common group of cancers in childhood (0–14 years old), after leukaemia and brain tumours.
+Lymphomas are the most common cancers in teenagers and young adults (15 to 24 years old) and the third most common group of cancers in childhood (0 to 14 years old), after leukaemia and brain and other central nervous system (brain and spinal cord) tumours.

-Every year in the UK, around 150 children and more than 450 teenagers and young people develop lymphoma.
+Every year in the UK, more than 160 children and more than 500 teenagers and young people develop lymphoma.

-We also produce a young person’s guide to lymphoma.
+We also produce an award-winning Young person’s guide to lymphoma.
 This booklet is designed and illustrated for young people (teens and young adults) affected by lymphoma.
-You can read this on our website or order a free copy.
+You can read this on our website or order a printed copy free of charge.

 If you are a parent or carer of a child (under 18) with lymphoma, find out more about lymphoma and what to expect through diagnosis, treatment and follow-up.
 Read practical advice to help you understand what happens next and to help you support your child: